rana2149/ActNetFormer/README.md

 This page contains all the Datasets and Code bases (experiments and evaluations) involved in experimenting and establishing our newly proposed **ActNetFormer** framework for video action recognition.

+The official repository of the paper with supplementary: [ActNetFormer](https://arxiv.org/abs/2404.06243)!!

 ## About the project

 This project is a carried out in [Monash University, Malaysia campus](https://www.monash.edu.my/).